phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 95679
+#Total Number of Tweets: 244921
-#Number of Trump Tweets: 62234
+#Number of Clinton Tweets: 96065
-#Number of Sanders Tweets: 42661
+#Number of Trump Tweets: 62647
-#Number of Rubio Tweets: 19120
+#Number of Sanders Tweets: 42860
-#Number of Carson Tweets: 13383
+#Number of Rubio Tweets: 19217
-#Number of Bush Tweets: 10619
+#Number of Carson Tweets: 13453
-#Total Number of Tweets:
+#Number of Bush Tweets: 10681
 ---
 ---